wdkq2/slide_explainer_app_advanced/README.md

   summary of their canonical page followed by ``(중복 슬라이드)`` in the final document.

-For additional details about configuring Google and OpenAI authentication, refer to the README in the parent project folder.
+For additional details about configuring OpenAI authentication, refer to the README in the parent project folder.